 Sure, you both want to come back looking tanned and relaxed, but think about any dogs-only risks in the area you're going to.
 Watch out for poisonous fungi, guy ropes, cooking equipment and amphibians especially, and ensure adequate shade and water at all times.

 Dogs make great watchmen in remote locations, but you don't want them chasing after every stir in the night, so keep them safe while you're sleeping.

 Canvas, tin and wooden walls don't resist barking too well, so keep an eye on noise levels if your canine is of the excitable variety.

 Even on access land, there may be local restrictions excluding dogs, for example during the lambing and grouse-shooting seasons.
 Call the Open Access Contact Centre on 0845 100 3298 if you have any doubts.

-Dogs are banned from many beaches during the main summer season or even all the year round.
-Find out about any restrictions before taking your dog onto a beach: local council sites should have all the info you need before leaving for your holiday.
+Many countries around the world ban dogs from main beaches during the summer season or even all year round.
+Find out about any restrictions before taking your dog onto a beach: in the UK, local council sites should have all the info you need.

 Just because you're in the countryside, don't forget to scoop the poop.
-People are more likely to be bare-footed and dog mess contains some nasty infections.
-You can be fined on the spot or prosecuted through the courts to a maximum fine of £1000 for not cleaning up after your dog.
+People are more likely to be barefooted and dog mess contains some nasty infections.
+The UK allows for on the spot fines or prosecution to a maximum fine of £1000 for not cleaning up after dogs.

 Lectures out of the way... most importantly, take a new adventure to a campsite, lodge or holiday park with your dog and you'll both come back refreshed, healthier and best of friends.
 Who knows, you may even end up buying your dog his own tent...